asyncmacro/kaizen/The eyes that don't lie.md

 If I could experience it one more time, I'd fight for it, for you.

 What's so special they ask.
-Her eyes send you into another world, a world where pain doesn't exist a land full of fl
+Her eyes